9oelM/9oelM.github.io/content/drafts/12-rules-for-life/index.md

 - People, when you let them talk, think.
 Then, they can figure out stupid things that they shoudln't do (286)

 - True thinking doesn't mean you thinking alone.
-It requires disagreement, conflict, adjustment ...
-(286-287)
+It requires disagreement, conflict, adjustment, ... with other listeners (286-287)

 > A listening person is your collaborator and your opponent (287)